 There are also 'Safety' variants of the Dynamic and Exceed, which add a plethora of active safety systems, including forward collision mitigation, adaptive cruise control, lane-departure warning and automatic high-beam headlights, plus front and rear parking sensors.

 Infotainment, apps & sat nav

-The Mitsubishi comes with a seven-inch colour touchscreen system dubbed ‘Smartphone Link Display Audio’, or SDA.
-You don’t get factory-fit sat nav with that on any trim, but you do get Apple CarPlay, Android Auto, Bluetooth audio streaming and a hands-free function, plus six speakers through which to enjoy it.
+The Mitsubishi comes with a eight-inch colour touchscreen system dubbed ‘Smartphone Link Display Audio’, or SDA.
+You only get factory-fit sat nav with that on the top trim level, but you do get Apple CarPlay, Android Auto, Bluetooth audio streaming and a hands-free function, plus six speakers through which to enjoy it.